Belgium fits into China 314 times. One hour of train-sitting won’t bring you to the next big city, like in Europe.

 If Chinese is not your first, second or third language, buying tickets might be difficult.

 I didn’t plan on comparing the different Chinese characters to find the right destination.
 We had the feeling that buying tickets would be a big hurdle.

 Since we were short on money as well as short on time, we decided to book our tickets in advance.

 For both options below, it’s best to book your tickets well in advance.
 Trains tend to fill up quickly and most of the time, there aren’t any free beds.
 If you’re booking a seat on a high-speed train, you can wait a little longer and still find a seat.

 This will be very difficult if you don’t speak any Chinese.

-Assume that you will not be welcomed in English.
-So unless you talk Chinese or have a translator with you, this is not an easy way to go 🙂
+Assume that you will not be welcomed in English, so unless you talk Chinese or have a translator with you, don’t try this one 🙂

 If you do opt for this method, these are the things to consider.

 - You will need a passport for each traveler in order to buy them a ticket.